cashapp/blip/docs/v1.0/intro/plans.md

 Plans help solve the second problem by using _metric domains_ (or _domains_ for short) to name logically-related group of MySQL metrics.
 Probably the most well known group is `SHOW GLOBAL STATUS`, to which Blip gives the domain name `status.global`.
-A replication lag metric is scoped within the `repl` domain (short for "replication"), which hides (abstarcts way) the technical details of how it's collected.
+A replication lag metric is scoped within the `repl` domain (short for "replication"), which abstracts way the technical details of how it's collected.
 When you write a plan that collects replication lag, the plan works everywhere because domains specify _which_ metrics to collect, not necessarily _how_ to collect them.

 The third problem arises from cost and storage limits: if everything was fast and free, you would collect all metrics every 1 second.